0

 yao tong xue

 1. Auricular needles are inserted into bilateral ears.
 1 cun needles are required to achieve this technique.
 A running technique is applied, where the needle is inserted at a subcutaneous angle, resting directly against the skin, into the body of the antihelix of the ear allowing for simultaneous stimulation of all lumbar points, according to mapping of auricular acupuncture.
-Additionally auricular points can be added, including shen men, kidney and thalamus.
+Additionally, auricular points can be added, including shen men, kidney, and thalamus.

 2. At this point a patient’s pain levels are expected to be subjectively reported as lower, as much as 6/10 would not be surprising.
 Now the patient is instructed to stand up.
 It is important the patient is instructed to not use the muscles of the hands and arms, which is a natural way to stand from sitting, and must rather use their leg and abdominal muscles to stand in order to avoid a very achy and painful hand.
-When the patient stands up, often they can move with significantly more ease than prior to the treatment.
-It is common to be able to flex, rotate and extend the spine when they previously could not.
+When the patient stands up, often they can move with significantly more ease than before the treatment.
+It is common to be able to flex, rotate, and extend the spine when they previously could not.
 The patient is instructed to repeat this motion of sitting to standing with movement throughout the treatment.
 Needle retention time should be a minimum of 25 minutes, 40 minutes would be preferred.

 Discussion: After the treatment I usually have patients report a pain level of 2-3/10.
 Sounds great, so why don’t I use this technique with all of my back pain patients?
 I find this is not sustainable relief.
-This is temporary pain management to reduce severe and acute pain and does not get to the under lying cause of the disfunction.
+This is temporary pain management to reduce severe and acute pain and does not get to the underlying cause of the disfunction.
 Once a patient is past this severe level of pain, I return to my regular care plans for back pain in a traditional prone position on the exam table. ]I find 90% of the patients I determine are candidates for the technique respond in my anticipated reduction of pain.
 Pain relief may only last a few hours to a few days.

 This technique should be considered for implementation in emergency rooms for immediate reduction of low back pain while patients await further imaging.